-It is part of the Joe Pickett, Temperance Brennan, Jack Reacher, Outlander, Cotton Malone, Liz Sansborough, Rambo, Grant County, Lincoln Perry, Harper Connelly, Ty Hauck, To Die, Virgil Flowers, Midnight Breed, Desire Exchange, Rosato and Associates, John Corey, Ali Reynolds, Bravo Shaw, Roy Grace, Tony Hill & Carol Jordan series and is a thriller, time travel, crime mystery, urban fantasy on June 7, 2017 and has 384 pages.
+It is part of the Joe Pickett, Temperance Brennan, Jack Reacher, Outlander, Cotton Malone, Liz Sansborough, Rambo, Grant County, Lincoln Perry, Harper Connelly, Ty Hauck, To Die, Virgil Flowers, Midnight Breed, Desire Exchange, Rosato and Associates, John Corey, Ali Reynolds, Bravo Shaw, Roy Grace, Tony Hill & Carol Jordan series and is a thriller, time travel, crime mystery, urban fantasy in eBook edition on June 7, 2017 and has 384 pages.

 Explore it on Goodreads or Amazon.

 Other books in this series include The Scottish Prisoner

 Other books by this author which I have reviewed include Killing Floor, Die Trying, "Second Son", Tripwire, Running Blind, Echo Burning, Without Fail, Persuader, The Enemy, One Shot, The Hard Way, Bad Luck and Trouble, Nothing to Lose, Gone Tomorrow, 61 Hours, Worth Dying For, The Affair, A Wanted Man, "Deep Down", Never Go Back, "High Heat", Personal, Make Me, "Small Wars", Night School, The Midnight Line